United States Dollar General Info

 The trajectory for this year’s dollar trend was seemingly set in the first month when the currency recorded its worst January performance since 1987.
 “Start as you mean to go on,” as the saying goes.

-Analysts had been so positive about the dollar’s prospects at the start of the year, with one Citi Bank analyst describing a long dollar position as the “greatest FOMO [fear of missing out] trade of all time,” largely on the back of pledges by President Trump to implement highly inflationary policies, but midway through the eighth month of the year these policies were yet to materialize and the outlook for US inflation had taken a turn for the worse.
+Analysts had been so positive about the dollar’s prospects at the start of the year, with one Citi Bank analyst describing a long dollar position as the “greatest FOMO [fear of missing out] trade of all time,” largely on the back of pledges by President Trump to implement highly inflationary policies, none of which had materialized at the time of this report.

-1 Day 1 Week: United States Dollar was down against the Euro with the USD/EUR at 0.8492, a drop of -0.29% but remains up for the last 7 days with a rise of 0.34%.
+1 Day 1 Week: United States Dollar was up against the Euro with the USD/EUR at 0.8423, a rise of 1.01% and also up for the last 7 days with a rise of 0.7%.